Back to Open Courses

 Civil Servants Guide to Finance

-Understand the financial jargon and accounting concepts used in the Public Sector, and learn the core financial skills that all Civil Servants require, including managing a budget, handling financial information, and dealing with finance teams
+Learn the core financial skills that all Civil Servants require, including managing a budget, handling financial information, and dealing with finance teams; also understand the financial jargon and accounting concepts used in the Public Sector.

 • Learn the essential financial skills that all Civil Servants require, as identified in Professional Skills for Government